 The Bank's remuneration system is applicable to all staff of the Bank and its subsidiaries and documented in the Bank's Remuneration Policy and related guidelines.
 The Nomination and Remuneration Committee ("NRC"), whose composition and mandate is set out in Note (H)(ii) of the Group's consolidated financial statements, is responsible for overseeing the remuneration system of the Bank.
 During the financial year, two meetings were held by the NRC and it reviewed and approved the Bank's Remuneration Policy.
-The Bank has finetuned its Remuneration Policy to better comply with the deferral requirements of the HKMA upon a recommendation made by KPMG, an external consultant, in the annual assessment on the Bank's remuneration system in 2018.
+Same as previous year, the Bank has engaged an external provider to conduct a review on the Bank's remuneration system.
+The Bank has finetuned its Remuneration Policy to better balance risk and performance of sales staff.